 - 1. If the motor is running, set power to "cut off "(lever in full back position). - 2.
 Apply full rudder deflection in the direction opposite to spin direction. - 3.
-Lower the nose towards the ground to build up speed (release stick force to neutral). - 4.
-As the aircraft stops spinning neutralise rudder deflection.
+Lower the nose towards the ground to build up speed (release stick force to neutral). - $\bf 4.$ As the aircraft stops spinning neutralise rudder deflection. - 5.
+Slowly pull up and regain horizontal flight (do not exceed airspeed and g-load limits).

-Motor failure during takeoff or under 100ftEnsure proper airspeed by lowering the nose and land the aircraft in runway heading, avoiding eventual obstacles in your way.
+Motor failure during takeoff or under 100ft

+Ensure proper airspeed by lowering the nose and land the aircraft in runway heading, avoiding eventual obstacles in your way.
 Set master switch to the OFF position.
 Land straight ahead.